Firm History

 Practical Legal Experience Taught The Old-Fashioned Way

-The firm’s involvement in public service continued when Mercer University established a law school in 1878.
-Clifford Anderson became a member of its first faculty, beginning a close relationship between the university and the firm, which continued into the 20th century, when the school’s first building was named for partner T. E. Ryals in recognition of his efforts in its construction.
+When Mercer University established a law school in 1878, Clifford Anderson became a member of its first faculty, beginning a close relationship between the university and the firm, which continued into the 20th century, when the school’s first building was named for partner T. E. Ryals in recognition of his efforts in its construction.
 The firm’s relationship continues into the 21st century, and, over the years, several members of the firm have taught at the Mercer University School of Law.

 A Family Legacy